-A domestic violence order puts limits on the behaviour of the person who is being violent towards you (the respondent).
-They must be well behaved towards you and anyone else named in the order.
-Once an order has been made, it is illegal for them to breach the order and they can’t own a weapon or have a weapons licence.
+A domestic violence order puts limits on the behaviour of the person who is being violent (the respondent).
+They must be well behaved towards the aggrieved and anyone else named in the order.
+Once an order has been made, it is illegal for the respondent to breach the order and they can’t own a weapon or have a weapons licence.

 How do I apply?

 You can apply for a domestic violence order at a magistrates court or get a police officer, lawyer or someone you trust to apply for you.
 You should get legal advice before applying for a domestic violence order.

 If you believe your safety is at risk, and the normal application process won’t protect you quickly enough, you can make an application for an urgent temporary protection order.
 You’ll go to court soon after you apply and it will be done before the respondent is told about your application.
 You will be given another date when you and the respondent will have to go to court to tell the magistrate about your situation.
 If you have a lawyer, they may be able to go to this court hearing for you.